Americans with Disabilities Act – Title I

 Definition of Disability Under the ADA

-“Disability” is defined in the ADA broadly to include any physical or mental disorder or impairment which substantially impairs an individual from performing a “major life activity,” including the ability to work.
+"Disability" is defined in the ADA broadly to include any physical or mental disorder or impairment which substantially limits an individual from performing a "major life activity," including the ability to work.
+Under the ADA Amendments Act of 2008 (ADAAA), which took effect January 1, 2009, "substantially limits" is to be construed broadly in favor of expansive coverage, and the determination of whether an impairment substantially limits a major life activity should not demand extensive analysis.

 In order to be covered by the ADA, an individual with a disability also must be "qualified."
 That is, the individual must satisfy the prerequisites of the job (skills, education and other job-related experience), and must be able to perform, with or without reasonable accommodations, the job's essential functions.
 The ADA identifies and prohibits discrimination against three categories of qualified individuals with disabilities: